-An eligible borrower must be a customer of a primary dealer and must have executed a customer agreement authorizing the primary dealer, among other things, to execute the master loan and security agreement (MLSA) as agent for the borrower and to perform all actions required on their behalf.
+An eligible borrower must be a customer of a primary dealer and must have executed a customer agreement authorizing the primary dealer, among other things, to execute the MLSAas agent for the borrower and to perform all actions required on their behalf.
 The MLSA provides further details on the requirements that apply to the entities seeking to borrow from the New York Fed under the TALF.